-The Company's quarterly results primarily reflected general and administrative expenses and.
-In addition, total net loss for the quarter ended March 31, 2021 included a provision of legal claim of the Company of \$2.2 million, partially offset by a refund of \$1.8 million for income taxes previously withheld from interest earned on previous tax refunds received by the subsidiary in India and total net loss for the quarter ended March 31, 2020 included a reversal of impairment of \$28 million which was offset by a loss on revaluation of long-term debt of \$26 million and current tax expenses of \$2 million.
+The Company's net loss from continuing operations for the past eight quarters primarily reflected general and administrative expenses, along with the following: a loss on revaluation of long-term debt of \$3 million in the quarter ended September 30, 2021; and a provision for legal claim of \$2.2 million partially offset by an income tax refund of \$1.8 million in the quarter ended March 31, 2021.
+Net income (loss) from discontinued operations for the past eight quarters primarily reflected commercial claim expense, along with the following: other income of \$5.3 million as a result of a GST refund received in India in the quarter ended June 30, 2021.
 Refer to the Company's previously issued annual and interim MD&A's, available on SEDAR at www.sedar.com for further information regarding changes in the prior quarters.